-Last night I set out to make our Valentine’s Sensory Bin, after seeing this one that Growing a Jeweled Rose made for her girls.
-Let me say that this was no easy task.
-I’m the only female in our home.
+Last night I set out to make a Valentines Activity Bin, chock-full of pink and red Valentines-type items for the hooligans to explore, experiment and play with.
+Let me say that this was no easy task!
+See, I’m the only female in our house.
 Our boys are 11 and 14, so pink items are kind of a scarce commodity around here.
 I struggled all evening to pull a bin together, but I just couldn’t round up enough materials to fill the bin with.

 What crafts and activities are you doing at your house for Valentine’s Day?
 I’d love it if you’d link them up on my Happy Hooligans facebook page!